foucdeg/PairProgram/docs/README.md

 # PairProgram

-A timer in your Mac tray to pair program easily
+A timer in your Mac tray to pair program easily.

 ![base](./images/base.png)